MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 ### Publish enterprise site list to the cloud

 IT admins can publish one or more site lists to an authenticated endpoint that Microsoft Edge clients within their tenant can download for the IE mode experience.
 Admins can import the existing enterprise site list XML into the Microsoft Edge Site Lists experience in the Microsoft 365 Admin Center and then publish it to the cloud location.

-### Configure Microsoft Edge to use your cloud hosted site list
+### Associate the cloud-hosted site list with Microsoft Edge

 With Microsoft Edge version 93, admins can use the [InternetExplorerIntegrationCloudSiteList](/docs.microsoft.com/deployedge/microsoft-edge-policies#internetexplorerintegrationcloudsitelist) setting to configure one of the cloud-hosted site lists that Microsoft Edge can consume for IE mode.
+Users must be signed in to Microsoft Edge for the client to consume the site list from the cloud.

 > [!IMPORTANT]
 > When this policy is configured, it overrides the original InternetExplorerIntegrationSiteList policy.

 ### Manage site list contents on the Microsoft 365 Admin Center

 IT admins can create a new list or import an existing site list into the Microsoft Edge site lists experience.
 They can add, edit, delete site list contents, and view comment history to track changes to individual entries.
-The next section explains how to set up the Admin Center for Microsoft 365.
+The next section explains how to opt in to public preview and access the Microsoft Edge site lists experience in the M365 Admin Center.

 ## Opt in to public preview